asduser/app-version-manager/README.md

 > Flexible utility via pure JavaScript to work with client application cache.

-* Clear all storage data without ending the current user session.
+* Clear all storages data without ending the current user session.
-* Every time after new build version generated, all internal application settings will reset and specified to new one.
+* Every time after new build version generated, all internal application settings will reset and set to the new one.
 * It's not just an adding timestamps to *.js files, you can manage any client storage.

 ## Table of Contents